zenonas/snmpjr/README.md

 snmp.get ['1.3.6.1.2.1.1.1.0', '1.3.6.1.2.1.1.3.0']
 => [Snmpjr::Response.new(value: 'First result'), Snmpjr::Response.new(value: 'Second result')]

-# Response objects respond to error?
+# Response objects respond to response.error? that returns true if an SNMP error occured eg. noSuchInstance

 # Call walk on an Oid
 snmp.walk '1.3.6.1.2.1.1.1'